ilakkmanoharan/ConnectedCitiesApp/README.md

 cd /…………………/ConnectedCitiesApp

-2. If caan build the jar, use the following command:
+2. You can build the code using the following command:

 mvn clean package

-3. To execute the jar, use the following command:
+3.Run the app using the following command:

 ./mvnw spring-boot:run